BrightProgrammer7/autogpt-arena-hacks/README.md

 Get creative beyond the listed challenges while sticking to the agent protocol.
 Don't forget to provide a comprehensive demo video because this category is evaluated subjectively. 📽️🎉

-## 💡 Ideas
-🌐 Multi-Agent Orchestration
-📜 Produce Code
-👥 Multiple Agents
-🌳 New Tree of Thought
-📞 Add Function Calls
-🔧 Rework the Engine
-🛠️ Multiple Tools / Focus on Scraping
-🖼️ UI: Multi-Media In, Multi-Media Out

-### 🛠️ Tooling
-We're currently brainstorming our tooling options.
-The backend is leaning towards Python, and we're considering using Gradio or Next.js for the frontend.
-We'd love to hear your thoughts and ideas on this! 💡🔨

-### 💬 Your Ideas
-Don't hold back! 💭 Share your thoughts and ideas in the comments below.
-We're in the planning stage, and nothing is set in stone.
-Throw all your ideas at the wall, and let's see what sticks! 🧙‍♂️🧙‍♀️ Let's make this hackathon legendary! 🚀💥